 BrellaBox is an umbrella rental system that makes it easier, cheaper, and more environmentally friendly, for New Yorkers to use umbrellas.
 BrellaBox was co-founded by New York city residents, John O’Connor and Anusha Kambhampaty.

-All neatly and safely stored in a BrellaBox that takes up just over 1.5 square feet.
-It is an immensely solid, uniquely designed, superbly engineered, and flawlessly produced storage system.
+the BrellaBox takes up just over 1.5 square feet to safely and neatly store.
+It is superbly engineered, uniquely designed, an immensely solid, and flawlessly produced storage system.
 Broken umbrellas go directly into solid waste landfills.

-BrellaBox is also a great fit for city parks, public attractions, shopping districts, and colleges.
+Public attractions, colleges, shopping districts, and city parks are just some of the great fits for BrellaBox.
 Their map and design is patent-pending and they have numerous installations at college campuses such as.
 Michigan State University College of Law, East Stroudsburg University, and Penn State University, with installations under discussion at many other universities as well.

 Status: OUT OF BUSINESS

 |$400,000 for 4% ($10M)||$600,000 at $9M valuation||Chris Sacca and Mark Cuban|